Mexico Digital Nomad Visa Guide (2024)

 Although rent prices are pretty high, groceries, utility bills, transportation costs, and prices in bars and restaurants are moderate, which makes Mexico attractive for digital nomads.

-Of course, there is always a possibility to go off the beaten path and find accommodation in some of the less popular places for digital nomads in Mexico.
+Of course, there is always a possibility to go off the beaten path and find an apartment in one of Mexico’s less popular places.
 That way, you could save more than if you lived in Mexico City or the Tulum area.

-Overall, since most digital nomads have an annual income of more than 50k, we believe the holders of Mexico digital nomad visas will be able to cope with the expenditures and live comfortably in this North American country.
+Overall, since digital nomads have an average annual income of $122,859 (and a median income of $85,000), we believe that most nomads will be able to cope with the expenditures and live comfortably in this North American country.

 Benefit #3: Up to par Internet speed

-It might be surprising for some people, but the broadband Internet in Mexico is (on average) faster than the Internet in some European countries such as Croatia or Greece.
+It might be surprising for some people, but the broadband Internet in Mexico is (on average) faster than in some European countries such as Croatia or Greece.

-In addition, the connection is stable and reliable, so digital nomads do not have problems while working from their Mexican homes or coworking spaces.
+In addition, the connection is stable and reliable, so digital nomads usually don’t have problems while working from their Mexican accommodations or coworking spaces.

 Benefit #4: Satisfactory healthcare system

 The Mexican healthcare system is not state-of-the-art, but it isn’t bad either.
-We can describe it as satisfactory
+It’s best described as satisfactory.

 Benefit #5: Fine weather